makersacademy/airport_challenge/APPROACH.md

 ##5.
 Run relevant feature test
   - _once enough code is implemented_
-         _amend unit test and class as appropriate_
+         _amend unit test and class as appropriate based on test output_